ShiqiHe000/2d_DG_advaction_diffusion/README.md

 # 2d_DG_advaction_diffusion

+## Detailed documentation
+A detailed documentation an be found at [https://2d-advection.readthedocs.io/en/latest/]

 ## Approximation of wave equation
 The basic model of wave propgation is the wave equation.
 The wave equation is: